Want to make your story impossible to put down?

 There are plenty of addicting characters who are prickly, unsavory bastards:

 - Hannibal Lecter (I’ll explain in a minute)

 Likable characters don’t need to be on the hero’s side.

 These tips are so universal, you can use them to turn even the most hateful character into a complex, sympathetic villain that we can root for.

 Note: There are so many tools to write likable characters, I couldn’t fit them all into one post.
-Part 2 will go up next week.
-You can subscribe to the blog so you'll see when it goes up.
+There’s a part 2 at the end of this!